MadaraUchiha-314/blog/NTC.md

 Is the above FSM a correct representation of the machine that accepts aⁿ bⁿ.
 Nope!
 It accepts strings of the form `a+b+`.

 We want the number of **a**'s to equal number of **b**'s.
 But how do we count using an FSM ?
-Are we not smart enough enough to build one yet or there is an inherent limitation in Finite State Automata that it cannot do these kinds of computations.
+Are we not smart enough to build one yet or there is an inherent limitation in Finite State Automata that it cannot do these kinds of computations.

 Using the [Pumping Lemma] and after hours of disappointment we can prove that this is indeed beyond the reach of FSM's.